-Theme Intervention Phases & key actions Ask Progress Lead Youth employment Youth Unemployment The Council's Youth Promise Plus (YPP) team continues to provide one-to one support for young people back into education, or into training pathways, apprenticeships and job opportunities.
-We've supported over 14,000 young people so far, and aim to support at least 3000 in 2021/2022 including some of our most vulnerable young people referred by Police Teams, and also targeting those hardest hit by the pandemic.
-Our experienced Careers and Youth Services staff continue to reach families and young people by phone, online and through safe outreach, we supported over 500 young people last summer who had been identified by schools and others as at risk of dropping out of education / training /employment.
-We work with a fantastic set of partners such as The Prince's Trust and the NHS provide a range of training programmes from 2 days to 12 implementation of this Government scheme were approved at Cabinet Feb 2020 BCC, Employment Access Team and Youth Promise Plus Partners:- The Prince's Trust, University Hospital Birmingham Learning Hub, Solihull MBC, Change Grow Live and Better Pathways

-Theme Intervention Phases & key actions Ask Progress Lead weeks - leading to recruitment rounds and exciting careers.
-We now have a specialist mental health team to support unemployed young people out of lockdown and into their futures!
-Working with Birmingham's Children's Trust: we are seeking funds for supporting some of our most vulnerable 14 - 19 year-olds to stay in education, or take up employment focussed training or part-time paid jobs through a scheme with local employers.
-We are initially providing 50 6-month Kickstart jobs for 16 - 24 year olds within the Council and looking to enable at least 150 Kickstart jobs with local employers in 2021/2022.
-Redundancy support Rapid Response to End of Furlough and Redundancy We are working with strategic partners, including Job Centre Plus and National Careers Service, GBSLEP and West Midlands Combined Authority, to be part of a joint Existing resources and partnerships BCC, Employment Access Team and national and local partners
+Theme Youth employment Youth unemployment The Council's Youth Promise Plus (YPP) team continues to provide one-to one support for young people back into education, or into training pathways, apprenticeships and job opportunities.
+We have supported over 14,000 young people so far, and aim to support at least 3000 in 2021/2022 including some of our most vulnerable young people referred by Police Teams, and also targeting those hardest hit by the pandemic.
+Our experienced Careers and Youth Services staff continue to reach families and young people by phone, online and through safe outreach, we supported over 500 young people last summer who had been identified by schools and others as at risk of dropping out of education/training/employment.
+We work with a set of partners such as The Prince's Trust and the NHS provide a range of training programmes from 2 days to 12 weeks - leading to recruitment rounds and exciting careers.
+We now have a specialist mental health team to support unemployed young people out of lockdown and into their futures.
+Working with Birmingham's Children's Trust: we are seeking funds for supporting some of our most vulnerable 14-19 year-olds to stay in education, or take up employment focussed training or part-time paid jobs through a scheme with local employers.
+We are initially providing 50 6 month Kickstart jobs for 16-24 year olds within the Council and looking to enable at least 150 Kickstart jobs with local employers in 2021/2022.
+Recovery.
+YPP currently completes delivery in Oct.
+2021 - succession funding of £6m to 2023 is at bidding stage.
+We have bids in to secure European funding support of £6m up until 2023.
+Kickstart resources in place - funds to support implementation of this Government scheme were approved at Cabinet Feb.
+2020.
+BCC Employmen Access Team and Youth Promise The Prince's Trust University Hospital Birmingham Learning Hub Solihull MBC Change Grow Live Better Pathways

-Theme Intervention Phases & key actions Ask Progress Lead

-offer for supporting people

-affected by redundancy.These partners specialise

-supporting when residents are at

-risk of redundancy, and we will

-continue to focus our efforts on

-supporting people if they do

-become unemployed.

-• For entrepreneurs, the

-Council hosts free expert

-enterprise support, including

-legal advice, at Library of

-Birmingham and we have some

-excellent providers for young

-entrepreneurship in the city for

-example, Prince's Trust who offer support programmes and grants

-for start-ups.
-We will collaborate

-with these and more experts to

-enable residents looking at

-enterprise to succeed.

-Adult Education - Route to

-Work - Our city has an enviable

-set of Colleges, Universities and

-Adult Education providers who

-are all focussed on supporting

-success despite all the disruption

-the pandemic has caused.

-Funded by West Midlands

-Combined Authority, the

-Council's own Adult Education

-Service is the largest in the

-Theme Intervention Phases & key actions Ask Progress Lead country and is offering brand new Route to Work support: designing provision with employers to ensure the skills you gain will provide the refreshed confidence and access to jobs that residents deserve.
+Theme Redundancy support Rapid Response to end of furlough and redundancy • We are working with strategic partners, including Job Centre Plus and National Careers Service, GBSLEP and West Midlands Combined Authority, to be part of a joint offer for supporting people affected by redundancy. • These partners provide specialised support to residents at risk of redundancy, and we will continue to focus our efforts on supporting people if they do become unemployed. • For entrepreneurs, the Council hosts free expert enterprise support, including legal advice, at Library of Birmingham.
+We have some excellent providers for young entrepreneurship in the city for example, Prince's Trust, who offer support programmes and grants for start-ups.
+We will collaborate with these and other experts to enable residents looking at Phases and key actions Existing resources and partnerships.
+BCC Employment Access Team National and local partners. enterprise to succeed.
+Adult Education - Route to Work Our city has an enviable set of Colleges, Universities and Adult Education providers who are all focussed on supporting success despite the disruption the pandemic has caused.
+Funded by West Midlands Combined Authority, the Council's Adult Education Service is the largest in the country and is offering brand new Route to Work support: designing provision with employers to ensure the skills you gain will provide the refreshed confidence and access to jobs that residents deserve.
 Since January this new scheme has supported over 450 people to prepare for work alongside their courses.
-Popular courses are essential skills such as English, Maths, Digital and ESOL (English for Speakers of other Languages) Our constantly expanding online offer provides bite-sized training for flexible and remote working to support the post-COVID-19 lockdown economic recovery.
-Digital, IT and artificial intelligence have been identified as key areas for skills development.
-Through joint work with colleges, independent training providers and the VMCA, the Council is linking to jobs with HS2 Ltd and developers around Commonwealth Games sites, in readiness for these fantastic opportunities for our city's recovery.
+Popular courses are essential skills such as English, Maths, Digital and ESOL (English for Speakers of other Languages).
+Continu